Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/Restore-AzRecoveryServicesBackupItem.md

 ## SYNOPSIS

-Restores the data and configuration for a Backup item to a recovery point.
+Restores the data and configuration for a Backup item to the specified recovery point.
+The required parameters vary with the backup item type.
+The same command is used to restore Azure Virtual machines, databases running within Azure Virtual machines and Azure file shares as well.

 ## SYNTAX